Extension Team

 901-752-1207

-As the Extension Service’s Horticulture Agent and Coordinator for the Master Gardener program, Chris is a familiar face to most in the program, having just started his ninth year in the county.
+As an Extension Service’s Horticulture Agent, Chris is a familiar face to most in the program, having just started his ninth year in the county.
 Chris’s primary job, in addition to his work with the Master Gardener program, is to plan, develop, coordinate and conduct educational programs addressing issues that affect urban, commercial and home horticulture.

 Master Gardeners can volunteer to help Chris conduct horticultural education programs and workshops and respond to the public’s questions through the Gardening Hotline.
 There are also opportunities to gather research-based information for programs, meet with homeowners, and present programs to the public.
 The most important skill needed is an interest in interacting with the public on a subject of expertise.